raseels-repos/golang-saas-starter-kit/cmd/web-app/README.md

 ## Web App functionality

-This example Web App allows customers and their users to manage projects.
-Users with role of admin will be allowed to create new projects.
+This example web app allows customers to subscribe to the SaaS.
+Once subscribed they can authenticate with the web app and the business value can be delivered as a service.
+The business value of the example web app allows users to manage projects.
 Users with access to the project can perform CRUD operations on the record.

 This web-app service includes the following pages and corresponding functionality:

 [![Example Golang web app deployed](../../resources/images/saas-starter-kit-go-web-app-pages.png)](../../resources/images/saas-starter-kit-go-web-app-pages.png)

 ### landing pages